linuxswords/clubdesk-csv-displayer/Readme.md

 # clubdesk-csv-displayer

-A little javascript helper for clubdesk pages.
+Aka csvtabler: A little javascript helper for clubdesk pages.

-It converts a csv into a html table.
+It loads a csv file from the clubdesk server, converts a csv into a html table and places it into the page.

 ## Use Case